pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wificxtypes/ne-dot11wificxtypes-wdi_sae_status.md

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_INVALID_REJECTED_GROUP: 19

-WDI rejected the commit frame for specifying an invalid or unsupported finite cyclic group.
+WDI rejected the commit frame because it included a group in the Rejected Groups field that the OS actually supports.

 ### -field WDI_SAE_STATUS_CONFIRM_MESSAGE_RECEIVED_IN_INVALID_STATE:30